IACR 56th Annual Conference

 Prof. Helen Coleman

-Lead of the Cancer Epidemiology Research Group at the Centre for Public Health at Queen's University Belfast
+Professor of Cancer Epidemiology, Centre for Public Health, Queen's University Belfast

 Prof. Mary Helen Barcellos-Hoff, Ph.D.